40M Nimród

-The 40M Nimród was a World War II Hungarian self-propelled anti-aircraft gun based on a license-built copy of the Swedish Landsverk L-62 Anti I SPAAG but with a new turret, and developed independently.
-Originally, it was intended to be used both in the anti-aircraft and tank destroyer roles, but it proved to be ineffective against heavily armored Soviet tanks like the KV-1.
+The 40M Nimród was a World War II Hungarian license-built modification of the Swedish Landsverk L-62 Anti I self-propelled anti-aircraft gun, featuring components from the Hungarian 38M Toldi (a license-built Landsverk L-60) and a new turret.
+Originally, it was intended to be used both in the anti-aircraft and tank destroyer roles, but it proved to be ineffective against heavily armored Soviet tanks, like the KV-1.
 Therefore, it was primarily used against lightly armored vehicles and for air defense.

-Design

-The 40M Nimród was a modified, license-built variant of the Landsverk L-62 Anti I SPAAG.
-The L-62 Anti I was based on the chassis of the Landsverk L-60 tank – the same tank that the Hungarian Toldi light tanks were also based on.

-The L-62 did differ though from the original L-60 chassis.
-It was longer and wider and had one more roadwheel per side.
-The 40M Nimród also differed from the original L-62 Anti I design.
-While the chassis was basically the same as the L-62 Anti I, although utilizing parts from the 38M Toldi, the turret was modified to house one more crew member from the original 5 of the L-62 Anti I. The crew of the 40M Nimród consisted of six men: commander, driver, two loaders and two gunners.
+Development history

+Origins

+On 3 December 1936 representatives of the Royal Hungarian Army were shown a film presentation of the Landsverk L-60 tank and the Landsverk L-62 Anti I SPAAG by AB Landsverk.
+József Somkuthy, the Chief of Staff of the Royal Hungarian Army, was particularly impressed with the L-62, envisioning it as a mobile support unit.
+A Hungarian military committee was dispatched to Landskrona to determine if the L-60 and L-62 would meet Hungarian requirements and if the vehicles could be produced domestically.
+With the L-60 being developed into the 38M Toldi.

+The chassis of the L-62 was similar to the L-60, though it had five pairs of roadwheels instead of four.
+As a result the chassis was 66cm longer.
+The vehicle had a cramped driver's compartment, and the driver could only exit the vehicle by first removing the steering wheel.

-The vehicle's armament consisted of a Hungarian license-built Bofors 40 mm L/60 gun, in Hungarian service designated as 40 mm 36M (model of 1936), a gravity fed gun which had a rate of fire of 120 to 140 rounds per minute depending on the firing angle, which fired conventional ammunition at a muzzle velocity of almost 900 m/s.
+The vehicle's gravity fed Bofors 40 mm L/60 gun, designated as the 40mm 36M in Hungarian service, allowed it to achieve a rate of fire of 120 to 140 rounds per minute depending on the firing angle.
+It fired conventional ammunition at a muzzle velocity of almost 900 m/s.
 Ammunition for the gun consisted primarily of conventional high-explosive fragmentation and armor-piercing rounds, but also a specialized anti-tank round developed indigenously in Hungary.
 Hungarian armor-piercing ammunition for the gun could penetrate 46 mm of rolled homogeneous armor at a range of 100 m, and 30 mm at 1000 m.
-The Nimrod carried 640 rounds, split into 4 stowages of 160 rounds each.
+The Nimród carried 640 rounds, split into 4 stowage areas that had 160 rounds each.